xShamir/Snakey/README.md

 # Snakey
- 🐍 Snake Game written in Java with a scoring & leveling system & nice UI.
+ 🐍 Snake Game written in Java with a scoring & progressive difficulty system & nice UI.